 Use only clean fuel!
-The clearance of the components in your fuel injection pump is very critical; invisible dirt particles which might pass through the filter can damage these finely finished parts.
 It is important to buy clean fuel, and keep it clean.
 The best fuel can be rendered unsatisfactory by careless handling or improper storage facilities.
 To assure that the fuel going into the tank for your engine's daily use is clean and pure, the following practice is advisable: